-- (1) The hearing will be conducted within forty-five (45) days after the selection of the arbitrator.
-The arbitrator will be selected in accordance with the procedures in Section 4 of this Article. - (2) No transcript will be made, and no briefs may be filed. - (3) The arbitrator will announce his award at the close of the hearing or within five(5) days thereafter. - (4) If during the selection process the arbitrator indicates he is unable to meet these time limits, the parties may select a different arbitrator from the panel who can meet these time limits. - B. These expedited arbitration procedures shall be used in the following actions unless the parties agree otherwise: - All non-adverse disciplinary actions, e.g., suspensions of one (1) to fourteen (14) days; - (2) Written reprimands; - (3) Within grade appeals; - (4) Performance evaluation disputes; - (5) Outside employment denials; - (6) Denials of annual or sick leave or leave without pay; - (7) Denials of official time requests by Union representatives under this Agreement;
+- (1) The hearing will be conducted within forty five (45) ninety (90) days after arbitrator selection or the other party being contacted pursuant to Section 3.D. above.
+The arbitrator will be selected in accordance with the procedures in Section 4 of this Article. - (2) No transcript will be made, and no briefs may be filed. - (3) The arbitrator will announce his award at the close of the hearing or within five (5) days thereafter. - (4) If during the selection process the arbitrator indicates he is unable to meet these time limits, the parties may select a different arbitrator from the panel who can meet these time limits. - B. These expedited arbitration procedures shall be used in the following actions unless the parties agree otherwise: - (1) All non-adverse disciplinary actions, e.g., suspensions of one (1) to fourteen (14) days; - (2) Written reprimands; - (3) Within grade appeals; - (4) Performance evaluation disputes; - (5) Outside employment denials; - (6) Denials of annual or sick leave or leave without pay; - (7) Denials of official time requests by Union representatives under this Agreement;